Quantum Detectors & Sensors

 Homework:

-Three homework assignments will involve problem-solving based on material covered in the lectures.
+There will be 3 homework assignments of equal weight (all homework are worth 30% of final grade).
+Homework assignments will involve problem-solving based on material covered in the lectures.

 Exams: